 1949-1952: Praktica 1:

 The Praktica of 1949, descendant of the famous prewar Praktiflex.
 This is the very first version, recognized by the black strap lugs braised on at the side.
-Only the first variant had these, later variants had chromed ones screwed in a bit more at the front.
+Only the first variant had these, later variants had chromed ones screwed in a bit further to the front.
 This first models has no black painted logo.
 Within every series there were different flash sockets.
 This early one had only one contact, an F contact for bulb, even sticking out from the body.
 The first year, Praktica produced only fixed waist level finders.

 Size: 152x82x52mm.
 Weight: 621 grams.
 Sn.
 02328.